xwang152-jack/draw_boxes/PRIVACY.md

 # Privacy Policy

-## Image Bounding Box Plugin Privacy Policy
+## draw_boxes Plugin Privacy Policy

 **Effective Date:** September 2025
 **Version:** 1.0

 ### Overview

-This privacy policy explains how the Image Bounding Box Plugin (hereinafter referred to as "this plugin") collects, uses, stores, and protects user data.
+This privacy policy explains how the draw_boxes Plugin (hereinafter referred to as "this plugin") collects, uses, stores, and protects user data.
 We are committed to protecting user privacy and ensuring data security.

 ### Data Collection